↑

 My favourite thing to do is to use a mixture of dark and milk chocolate, in a ratio of about 2 to 1.
 But you can use all dark chocolate or all milk if you prefer.

 On the whole it’s best to use good quality chocolate with at least 40% cocoa solids in.
+For the richest, most luxurious tasting custard, I prefer to use dark chocolate with at least 60 to 70% cocoa.
 If you use a poor quality chocolate there’s a chance the desserts won’t set as well.

 The recipe even works with flavoured chocolate such as mint or orange.
 Just don’t use white chocolate as you need a different recipe for that! (see below if you’d like it!)